Skip to main content

 Kepler-22b is a significant exoplanet discovered by NASA's Kepler mission, notable as the first confirmed planet in the habitable zone (Goldilocks zone) of a Sun-like star, meaning liquid water could potentially exist on its surface, though its exact composition (rocky, gaseous, or ocean) and atmosphere are unknown, making it a prime candidate for habitability studies despite being 600 light-years away.
 It's a "super-Earth," about 2.4 times Earth's size, orbiting its star every 290 days, with a surface temperature potentially around 72°F (22°C) if it has an atmosphere.

 The signal has four parts, which correspond to a DNA or RNA molecule--that part I'm iffy about.
 But for some reason the molecule is recreated in a lab and put into rats, rather large ones.
-One of the rats gets angry and bites a worker, infecting him.
-His whole purpose then becomes to infect everyone else through his saliva, so he kisses his worker.
+One of the rats gets angry and bites a worker, infecting her.
+Her whole purpose then becomes to infect everyone else through his saliva, so she kisses her co-worker.
 And so it starts.
 For several minutes we see the infected persons spreading the virus as efficiently as possible.
 There whole purpose is to spread it, robotlike.
 They lick doughnuts, scrape their cheeks for samples, and eventually spray it from the sky.

 They are unsettling.
 I also think there are some plot holes, scientifically speaking.
 Now that they are infected, what is the organism's purpose?
 To simply infect, or to survive.
 If it were to survive and reproduce and continue (isn't that evolutionary theory), would they not eat and find ways to feed themselves since they are going to run out of food?
 More on that.